 Some restorations have brought the interior decoration and the pretty Italian garden back to their ancient splendor.

-Max 15 people per group
+Maximum 15 people per visit.

 To find out about all accessibility services, visit the Rome accessible section.